jletey/PoBT/README.md

 The script `main.m` is broken up into two major parts.
 Please note that hits are strong and weak binding sites.

 ## Part 1 : Finding the Hits
 The script that finds the hits, which is called from `main.m`, is called `hits.m`. `hits.m` goes through the chromosome and calculates the output using the PSSM.
+From there, it goes through all of the outputs, and compares then to our strong and weak thresholds.

 ## Part 2 : Analyzing the Hits
 The script that analyses the hits, which is called from `main.m`, is called `distances.m`. `distances.m` calculates the distances between every strong and weak site.
 After `distances.m` calculates the distances between every strong and weak site, it plots a histogram of how many sites are in certain ranges of distances from each other.
 Here is what the histogram looks like: